cleantile/cleantile/README.md

 ## Guide
 *This is not extensive documentation.
 See [COMING SOON] for the full documentation.*

-Most of the examples in this guide will demonstrate Clean Tile being used for a text editor.
-Fictitious elements like `<file-editor>` are used as filler content.
+Most of the examples in this guide will demonstrate Clean Tile being used in an integrated development environment.
+Fictitious elements such as `<file-editor>` are used as filler content.

 ### Elements